sunileman/ElasticKonductor/README.md

 `tags.Project`<br>
 Name of owner<br>
 `tags.Owner`<br>
-Name which will be appended to the EKS deployment<br>
+Name which will be appended to the EKS deployment.
+Max 6 characters<br>
 `tags.username`<br>